atikiafaiza/Machine-Learning-Basic/README.md

 The test set, which remains unseen during training, is then used to evaluate the model's performance by computing test errors.

+## Model Selection
+The test set helps us determine the optimal model by evaluating and comparing the performance of multiple models, allowing us to select the one that performs best on unseen data.